 Sewing fleece is a piece of relatively new fabric on the market.
 Originally known as Polar Fleece it is soft and warm.
-Fluffy on both sides, it is basically a wash and wear fabric.
+Fluffy on both sides, it is basically a wash-and-wear fabric.
 Polar fleece is not woven and is 100% polyester.
 It comes in a wide range of colors and designs.
 Popular for tracksuits and leisurewear for all ages it is relatively easy to sew.

 What is Fleece Fabric?

 Fleece fabric is a 100% polyester fabric with a fluffy nap.
 It is used for warm clothing and is a cheaper alternative to natural wool.
 Because it does not fray and has minimal stretch, it is easy to sew.
 While fleece is thick it is lighter than wool and thus is comfortable to wear.
 Read more about what is fleece fabric.

 Main Types of Fleece Fabric